Orchestration and Choreography Patterns

 Use When:

-• Need to maintain consistency across multiple services
+• Need consistency across multiple services with separate databases

 • Cannot use distributed transactions (2PC/XA)